TRIGONOMETRY: FORMULAS, IDENTITIES, SOLUTION OF TRIANGLES

 These relations associate the functions in pairs — sine and cosine, tangent and cotangent, secant and cosecant — each function of a pair being called the cofunction of the other.
 Thus, any function of an acute angle is equal to the corresponding cofunction of the complementary angle.

 Trigonometric functions of a general angle.
 In the above definitions, the trigonometric functions are only defined for angles between 0o and 90o.
 For angles outside this range they are undefined.
 Using the above definition, the concepts make no sense for angles outside this range.
-For many of the applications of trigonometry, as in the problems of surveying, where the object is in the solution of triangles, the above definitions are probably adequate.
-However, the applications of trigonometric concepts are broad and diverse, cropping up in many fields, especially in physics and engineering, often as part of algebraically expressed relationships between various variables in the form of equations.
-For functions appearing in equations it is highly desirous that the function be defined for all values of the independent variable, not just some small range of values.
-Consequently, the definition of the trigonometric functions has been broadened in such a way as to define meanings for the functions for all angles, not just the angles between 0o and 90o.
+In many of the applications of trigonometry we need to know the functions of angles greater than 90o, as in the solution of oblique triangles.
+Angles up to 360o are employed in navigation and surveying.
+The applications of trigonometric concepts are broad and diverse, cropping up in many fields, and both positive and negative angles of arbitrary size are typically encountered.
+For functions appearing in equations it is highly desirable that the function be defined for all values of the independent variable, not just some small range of values — and trigonometric functions frequently appear in equations.
+As a consequence the definition of the trigonometric functions has been broadened in such a way as to define meanings for the functions for all angles, not just the angles between 0o and 90o.
 The broadened definition utilizes the rectangular coordinate system shown in Fig. 2.
 Let P(x, y) be a point on a circle of radius r and let θ be the angle measured counterclockwise from the positive x axis to line OP.
 Then the trigonometric functions are defined as follows:

 The coordinate system is divided into four quadrants — quadrants I, II, III, and IV --- as shown in the figure.
 The values of x are positive to the right of the origin and negative to the left of it, as usual, and the values of y are positive above the origin and negative below it.
 The signs of the functions change from quadrant to quadrant, depending on the signs of the x and y coordinates of point P. The angle θ can be either positive or negative, with the counterclockwise direction considered as positive, and is generally measured in either degrees or radians.
 Angles can be of any size — point P can make multiple trips around the origin.